 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Using certain other drugs together with rosuvastatin can increase your risk of serious muscle problems.
+When you start or stop taking rosuvastatin, your doctor may need to adjust the doses of any other medicines you take on a regular basis.
+Using certain medicines together with rosuvastatin can increase your risk of serious muscle problems.
 It is very important to tell your doctor about all medicines you use, and those you start or stop using during your treatment with rosuvastatin, especially: